-“Kevin, in what order do I use all of these techniques, tools and influential methods?”
-Some variation of this question is asked of me several times weekly at our Q and A page at Ask Kevin Hogan!.
-Some people ask this question in a selling context.
-Others, a marketing context.
-Others a therapeutic context.
-With minor alterations the value of this particular model is great when you add a few artistic strokes to fit your situation.
+Some variation of this questions is asked of me several times a week at our Q&A page at Ask Kevin Hogan!.
+Some people ask this question in a selling context, and others in a marketing context.
+Some also in a therapeutic context.
+With minor alterations, the value of this particular model is great when you add a few artistic strokes to fit your particular situation.

 Each tool of influence you discover in The Science of Influence CDs (or The Covert Hypnosis program) for example, you can apply with great success in conjunction with at least one of the 10 keys in the following model of influential communication.